 And then like all things in parenting, I had kids and the world gave me kids who don’t care for sandwiches to spite me.

-Thankfully, there are so many options for wholesome foods that we can send to school without having to send a basic sandwich.
+Thankfully, there are so many options for wholesome foods that we can send to school.
 Today I’m sharing some of my favorite tips and ideas for sending no sandwich lunches to school.

 Make sure you bookmark or pin this post so that you can find it easily during your next lunch rut.